hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/sample/sample_nearest_surface.rst

    The data retrieved and interpolated from the *Source* geometry, mapped based on the node's settings and inputs.

 Is Valid
-   Outputs true if a nearest surface was found, it's false if the group is empty.
+   Whether the sampling was successful.
+It can fail when the sampled group is empty.